a shortened form of a word or phrase

 Spelling Bee, held in Louisville in 1925, was gladiolus.

-an instruction written as part of the script of a play
+instruction or description written in the script of a play

 Nothing about the play is more famous than its